Red-Folder/fargate-sample/fargate-sample-app/README.md

 The Docker Health Check is configured to check against the WebApi every 5 seconds.
 If the WebApi returns unhealthy 3 times in a row, then the Docker Health Check will register the container as unhealthy.

 ## Build and deploy
-This application uses Docker to build application image.
+Before deploying, ensure that the ECR (Elastic Container Registry) has been created using the [fargate-sample-infrastructure](../fargate-sample-infrastructure/README.md).
+Instructions below assume that the ECR has been created and you have the full Url.

 To build and deploy:

 * `cd FargateSampleApp` Change directory to the sample app
+* `(Get-ECRLoginCommand).Password | docker login --username AWS --password-stdin {ECR Url}` Configured Docker with the credentials of your ECR instance.
+Note that {ECR Url} should be replaced with the full Url of your ECR instance.
-* `docker build -t fargatesampleapp .` Build the application using Docker
+* `docker build -t fargatesampleapp:1.0 .` Build the application using Docker
+* `docker tag fargatesampleapp:1.0 {ECR Url}:1.0` Tags the application ready for push.
+Note that {ECR Url} should be replaced with the full Url of your ECR instance.
+* `docker push {ECR Url}:latest` Pushes the image to ECR.
+Note that {ECR Url} should be replaced with the full Url of your ECR instance.